About the Indoors Use of Portable GNSS/GPS Antennas for Temporary Timing Reference Applications

 2. Select a Good Portable GNSS Antenna

 Recommended VeEX active antenna: P/N Z99-99-033G - Multi-band GNSS Portable Antenna.
-Supports GPS L1/L2, GLONASS G1/G2, Galileo E1/E5, BeiDou B1/B2 (1.2 and 1.6 GHz) bands.
-High LNA gain 38 dB, Magnetic mount, 5m SMA cable (26 ns typical cable delay).
+Supports GPS L1/L2, GLONASS G1/G2, Galileo E1/E5, BeiDou/BDS B1/B2 (1.2 and 1.6 GHz) bands.
+High 38 dB LNA gain, Magnetic mount, 5 VDC, 5m SMA cable (26 ns typical cable delay).

-3. Antenna Placement (Indoors)
+3. Indoor Antenna Placement

-• In the United States, buildings constructed primarily with wood and gypsum board tend to allow slightly better GNSS signal penetration.
+In the United States, buildings constructed primarily with wood and gypsum board tend to allow slightly better GNSS signal penetration.
 Nevertheless, large or high‑rise structures still present significant challenges for reliable satellite reception.

-• Secure sites like data centers are also very challenging in terms of GNSS signal reception quality, as well as the things you would be allowed to bring in or do inside.
+- Secure sites like data centers are also very challenging in terms of GNSS signal reception quality, as well as the things you would be allowed to bring in or do inside.

 Having a long, flexible, good quality, thin coaxial extension at hand may be helpful in certain scenarios.
 For portable applications, we recommend a ≤30 m (100 ft) extension cable made of low-loss 50 Ohm LMR-195 cable (similar to RG-58 and RG-142).
-This can help position the antenna outside, close to non-coated windows, or to a location with better signal quality.
+This can help position the antenna outside, close to non-coated windows, or to a location with better signal reception quality.

 Reduce and compensate for any known, controllable timing error sources to improve overall timing accuracy.
 For example, use a timing‑oriented TDR (such as the VeEX CX41 TDR) to measure the exact delay of the coaxial antenna cable and extensions, then enter the total value in the GNSS Cable Delay Compensation setting.
-If a TDR is not available, carefully measure the cable length and confirm its velocity of propagation (VP%) from the datasheet to estimate the total signal delay.
+If a TDR is not available, carefully measure the cable length (if possible) and confirm its velocity of propagation (VP%) from its datasheet to estimate the total signal delay.
 Clearly label each portable antenna and any coaxial extension cables with their corresponding delay values.

 5. Try Adding a Ground Plane